itsamarin/academic-performance-data-fusion/README.md

 All figures and tables in this project are **automatically generated from code**.
 No manually created visualizations or tables are included.

 **Figure Generation:**
-- All 18 PDF figures in [figures/](figures/) are programmatically created using matplotlib/seaborn
+- All 19 PDF figures in [figures/](figures/) are programmatically created using matplotlib/seaborn/SHAP
 - Figure generation code is in [src/evaluation/visualizations.py](src/evaluation/visualizations.py)
 - Each research question (RQ1-RQ4) has dedicated plotting functions
+- RQ4_Fig6 uses SHAP (SHapley Additive exPlanations) for interpretable feature importance
 - Running the pipeline or calling individual plot functions automatically saves figures to figures/

 **Table Generation:**